-That isn’t nearly the end of their exploration either.
-Using funding from the government, we have sent technology to Mars, we have many satellites that we use to study the universe from of scientists at NASA.
-It isn’t only the space related inventions we owe to NASA research, but things that we use everyday.
-As stated on NASA’s website, things used by you and me were created by federal funding.
-Computer Microchips, LEDs, cordless tools,grooves on highway shoulders, smoke detectors, flame resistant cloth, long distance telecommunication, insulation, and the list goes on, owes their creation to research done by NASA teams.
-Without the money given to NASA, these everyday things wouldn’t be here.
+Using funding from the US federal government, we have sent technology to Mars, we have many satellites in use to study the universe because of NASA.
+It isn’t only space related inventions we owe to their research, but things that we use everyday as well.
+Computer microchips, LEDs, cordless tools,grooves on highway shoulders, smoke detectors, flame resistant cloth, long distance telecommunication, insulation, and the list goes on.
+Without funding to NASA, these everyday things wouldn’t be here.
 Some of these inventions are critical in most of our lives(Turner).
-These and space exploration are the product of less than $20 billion a year.
 Imagine the possibilities if more money was given to programs such as NASA.

-There’s no doubt that humanity relies on science.
-The money that has been given to our science fund has been well spent.
+There’s no doubt that modern humanity relies on science and technology.
 With a larger budget from the government, science could expand everything we know.
 Most of our recent scientific breakthroughs were privately funded.(Aushotosh) That is why it’s popular belief that government funded science bares little fruit.
 In fact, there is a Forbes article that I found very interesting.
 Tim Worstall, contributor to Forbes, wrote that, “government paid for research leads to pretty much nothing very useful”(Worstall).
 I’m confident in saying that there are many amazing scientific achievements that have came from federally funded research.

 What we should be doing: